What Are Azure Guest Accounts?

 Guest accounts differ from member accounts in two key ways:

-When invitation settings are unrestricted, any member of your tenant can invite any external user without IT oversight or approval.
+Invitation rights are open by default.
+Microsoft's documented behaviour is that "all users in your organization, including B2B collaboration guest users, can invite external users to B2B collaboration" - so it is not only your members: an existing guest can invite the next one, with no IT oversight or approval.
 In organizations with active B2B collaboration, it is common to find hundreds of guest accounts with a significant percentage having no activity in the past year.

 The Attack Chain